-- o Come to class on time and prepared, and refrain from packing up belongings before class ends. - o Turn off all electronic devices that might create a disruption in class. - o Be quiet; give full respectful attention while either the instructor or another student is speaking. - When speaking, use courteous, respectful language and keep comments and questions relevant to the topic at hand. - 2) Please come to class on time-there is no reason to be late to class on a frequent basis.
+- Come to class on time and prepared, and refrain from packing up belongings before class ends. - Turn off all electronic devices that might create a disruption in class. - Be quiet; give full respectful attention while either the instructor or another student is speaking. - When speaking, use courteous, respectful language and keep comments and questions relevant to the topic at hand. - 2) Please come to class on time-there is no reason to be late to class on a frequent basis.
 If you arrive late, you may miss the quiz and will not be allowed to make up the missed quiz or work.
 It is always to your advantage to be present and on time.
 Be prepared by reading assignments before coming to lab. - 3) Please remain in class until it is finished.
 Leaving early will count as an absence unless it is an emergency that you clear with the lab instructor. - 4) For Your Safety Please Observe the Following Requirements: Do not bring food or drink into the lab.
 Do wear enclosed shoes and long pants to lab.
 Please do not wear sandals or any other type of open shoe in the lab room.
 Please be aware that the lab instructor will ask you to leave lab if your attire is deemed unsafe for the lab environment.
-You may want to carry a spare pair of shoes and/or full length jeans/pants in your bag as a back-up set of clothes. - 5) Hats must be removed and put away during lab. - 6) During lab exams, cell phones and any other equipment capable of receiving, recording and/or transmitting information, must be put away in a book bag or purse.
+You may want to carry a spare pair of shoes and/or full length jeans/pants in your bag as a back-up set of clothes. - 5) Hats must be removed and put away during lab. - 6) During lab, especially during quizzes and exams, cell phones and any other equipment capable of receiving, recording and/or transmitting information, must be put away in a book bag or purse.
 In short, it must not be readily accessible or accessed during an exam.
-The use of such devices during a mid-term or final exam or group post-lab quiz will result in a zero for that test and possibly the lab course.
+The use of such devices during a quiz or exam will result in a zero for that test and possibly the lab course.
 Chatting and/or texting/tweeting/posting/blogging on the phone during lab (even in the hallway) is a waste of your lab/learning time as well as your group's time; it's also a rude way to treat your classmates.
-Use your phone only when instructed to do so by your lab instructor.